Reez-coder/Optimization-of-Hybrid-Solar-Wind-Energy-System-for-Hospital-in-London/README.md

 ## Project Description

-This project involves the design and optimization of a hybrid energy system that includes solar PV, wind turbines, and battery storage.
-The system is optimized using a Genetic Algorithm (GA) to determine the optimal configuration of PV panels, wind turbines, and battery cells that minimize investment costs while fulfilling the following constraints:
+This system is optimized using a Genetic Algorithm (GA) to determine the optimal configuration of PV panels, wind turbines, and battery cells that minimize investment costs while fulfilling the following constraints:

 - **SOC Constraints:** The state of charge (SOC) of the battery must remain within 50% to 90%.
 - **Power Supply Constraints:** The system must meet the energy load requirements, with any excess energy being exported.